apache/cassandra-java-driver/manual/core/non_blocking/README.md

 [`SafeInitNodeStateListener`]: https://docs.datastax.com/en/drivers/java/4.17/com/datastax/oss/driver/api/core/metadata/SafeInitNodeStateListener.html

-The same is valid for both built-in [request throttlers]:

-* `ConcurrencyLimitingRequestThrottler`
-* `RateLimitingRequestThrottler`
+The `RateLimitingRequestThrottler` is currently blocking.
+The `ConcurrencyLimitingRequestThrottler` is lock-free.

 See the section about [throttling](../throttling) for details about these components.
-Again, they use locks internally, and depending on how many requests are being executed in parallel, the thread contention on these locks can be high: in short, if your application enforces strict lock-freedom, then these components should not be used.
+Depending on how many requests are being executed in parallel, the thread contention on these locks can be high: in short, if your application enforces strict lock-freedom, then you should not use the `RateLimitingRequestThrottler`.

 [request throttlers]: https://docs.datastax.com/en/drivers/java/4.17/com/datastax/oss/driver/api/core/session/throttling/RequestThrottler.html